Industry Insight · For Engineering Teams

 DO NOT modify any files.
 This is a review-only skill.

 Skills can include shell scripts that Claude executes as part of the workflow.
-Bundle validation scripts, build scripts, or test runners alongside the skill.
+Bundle validation scripts, build scripts, or test runners alongside the SKILL.md so the agent and the team are using the same source of truth.

 deploy/SKILL.md